SCANDAT/Transfusion-Dashboard/projectArchitecture.md

 1. User loads the application
 2. Dashboard initializes and creates the UI structure
 3. Descriptive statistics are loaded from CSV files
 4. Index data is loaded for visualization options
+5. Component factors and transfusions tabs are initialized
-5. User interacts with tabs and controls
+6. User interacts with tabs and controls
-6. Appropriate module processes the selections
+7. Appropriate module processes the selections
-7. Visualizations are updated based on user input
+8. Visualizations are updated based on user input

 ## CSV Data Processing